echo-cool/tesla-bilibili-player/README.md

 Watch **Bilibili** in the **Tesla in-car browser** — with your own account, at full quality, and **without the picture freezing when the car leaves Park**.

 Tesla's browser freezes/blocks `<video>` elements once the car is in motion.
-This app sidesteps that the same way [tesla-player.com](https://tesla-player.com) does: it never uses a `<video>` element.
+This app never uses a `<video>` element.
 The backend resolves Bilibili's DASH stream, and the frontend **demuxes + decodes it with WebCodecs and paints frames onto a `<canvas>`**, with audio via the **Web Audio API**.
 To the car, that looks like an ordinary animated page plus app